derekakessler/Home-Assistant-Custom-Weather-Cards/README.md

 - data source: Pirate Weather
 - current weather: button-card pulling on the PW sensor attributes to fill out the custom_fields options
-- forecasts: markdown card with table of time/date, temps, conditions, precipitation%, dew point, and wind speed
+- forecasts: markdown card with overflow-scrolling table of time/date, temps, conditions, precipitation%, dew point, and wind speed
 - styling:
   - current weather: button-card styles with JS checking the conditions to call a background-image that is overlaid on a color to match the temperature (cold blue to comfortable green to hot red)
   - forecasts: card-mod to apply CSS to the tables and generate swoopy SVG background ribbons of the temperature gradient (daily is highs and lows) and the precipitation accumulation for that period (the vertical lines).